 1. Google Workspace

 This should be the first system you establish in your business.
-It ticks the most boxes for all the basics you need (including a generous cloud-based storage and a domain email address) and for $6 a month is an unbelievably reasonable investment for what you get in return.
-The only direct competitor is Microsoft Teams, which I used in my corporate jobs before becoming an OBM.
+It ticks the most boxes for all the basics you need (including generous cloud-based storage and a domain email address) and $6 a month is an unbelievably reasonable investment for what you get in return.

-I prefer Google Workspace (formally GSuite) because I personally find the interface more intuitive.
+Google Workspace is our favourite (formally GSuite) because I find the interface more intuitive (Dropbox, I’m looking at you).
 It also appears to be much more heavily favoured in the online space I operate in and with most of my clients using it already, collaboration is easier when you’re using the same file storage system.
 I will say that Microsoft Teams does have a more generous storage allowance on the basic plan though.

 Google Workspace starts from $6 a month and Microsoft Teams from $5 a month (although you are required to commit to a year upfront).

-Encrypted password management that works across multiple browsers is an essential for any business owner and I find LastPass delivers the most value.
-Not only does it generate unique and high difficulty passwords, but it also stores them along with the username and website so you can log onto any system stored within it quickly.
+Encrypted password management that works across multiple browsers is essential for any business owner and I find LastPass delivers the most value.
+Not only does it generate unique and high-difficulty passwords, but it also stores them along with the username and website so you can log onto any system stored within it quickly.

 It is also great for collaboration; my clients can share their passwords with me securely and easily, choosing whether to reveal their password or keep it hidden (while still allowing me to use it with the click of a button).

 In a world where we always have to be protecting ourselves online, it is essential that you have robust systems in place to protect yourself (and your clients) and LastPass is an important part of my business security policy.

 LastPass is free for the basic programme and from $3 a month for the premium licence which comes with more storage and additional security features.